RapidEdwin08/iattract/README.md

 ![iattract.png](https://raw.githubusercontent.com/RapidEdwin08/iattract/main/iattract.png )

 Menu driven script to convert ES [gamelist.xml] to attractmode [romlist.txt]
-A group effort by SupremeTeam
+A group effort with SupremeTeam

+Script will scan $HOME/RetroPie/roms/* for [gamelist.xml]
+Script currently does NOT scan /opt/retropie/configs/all/emulationstation/gamelists

 NOTE: Script will Overwrite any/all pre-existing attractmode [romlist.txt]